 Fibroid Symptoms

-Heavy menstrual bleeding with clots and pain
+Heavy menstrual bleeding

 There are multiple areas of the uterus where fibroids can grow.
 Intermural fibroids are located in the wall of the uterus, submucosal fibroids are located in the inside lining of the uterus, and subserosal fibroids are located in the outside lining of the uterus.
 Some fibroids can cause back pain.

-3. Frequent urination and fibroids
+Frequent urination

 Some women diagnosed with uterine fibroids have pain and heavy menstrual bleeding.
 Other patients experience pressure on the bladder, frequent urination during periods and between periods, and frequent urination at night.
 Fibroids and frequent urination are frequent companions.
-It happens because uterine fibroids can press on the bladder that results in almost constant need to look for a bathroom, although the bladder is not even close to being full.
+It happens because uterine fibroids can press on the bladder which results in an almost constant need to look for a bathroom, although the bladder is not even close to being full.
 For the same reason, women with uterine fibroids suffer from frequent urination at night, sometimes waking up multiple times each night.

-5. Painful sex
+Painful sex

 How might uterine fibroids affect a woman’s sex life?
 Uterine fibroids can make sex, especially vaginal sex, very painful.
 Women whose fibroids are growing in the upper portion of the uterus are more likely to have dyspareunia.
 There are several things you can do to help pain during penetration, but the true reason of dyspareunia must be addressed to completely get rid of pain during sex.